RyanFin/dts-developer-challenge/README.md

 # dts-developer-challenge

 ## Run
+Run both the frontend and backend apps together
 Enter the backend/ directory and run the following command from the terminal:  `$ make run`.
 This will execute the Makefile and will run the backend server.
+Enter the frontend directory and run the following command from the terminal:  `$ make run`.
+This will execute the Makefile and will run the frontend client application.

 ## Data Format
 The data is currently stored in a Mongo DB Atlas online database.
 The collection contains data in the following format: